 During the first two phases, I’ll be getting to know your organization so I can make recommendations about where best to focus our efforts during your transition; during the final phase, I’ll provide a formal exit report and any desired onboarding for the incoming ED.
 Each client is unique, and I will create a specific proposal and scope of work tailored to your needs and timeline.

 Can you refer me to other interim EDs?
 Yes.
-I belong to an exclusive network of other experienced interim executive directors working in the San Francisco Bay Area.
+I belong to the Bay Area Interim Executive Directors Network, an exclusive network of other experienced interim EDs working in the San Francisco Bay Area.
 If I am not available, or am not a fit for your organization, I would be happy to help connect you with other interim EDs, and give you some tips on how to select a good match for your needs.

 If you still have questions, feel free to contact me for a complimentary phone call.
 I’d be happy to discuss the specifics of your situation and provide a little free advice.